I wanted to write this for those who are new to my blog or have followed me on Instagram but don’t know my whole story.

-As time moved on and it became clear this wasn’t a temporary “flare” I began using a wheelchair anytime I left the house as walking was far too painful, the rest of the time I lay in bed in pain alone literally crawling to the bathroom.
+As time moved on and it became clear this wasn’t a temporary “flare” I finally began using a wheelchair anytime I left the house as walking was far too painful.
+The rest of the time I lay in bed in pain alone.

 I closed my beloved business and watched the only normal consistent part of my life slip away.

 That spring I began seeing a new neurologist who helped me find out through extensive testing that I had mild brain damage in both frontal lobes, small fiber nerve damage, POTs, and vestibular issues all from the Lyme Disease which was thankfully found to be in remission during that testing.